mattelisi/RHUL-stats/docs/index.md

 <sub>
 This is a work in progress and may contain imprecisions and typos.
 If you spot any please let me know at matteo.lisi [at] rhul.ac.uk.
 The materials that will be included builds upon and draw from existing literature on statistics and modelling.
 I will endeavor to properly cite existing books and papers; but if any author feels that I have not given them fair acknowledgement, please let me know and I will make amend.
+This book is licenbsed under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) license.
 </sub>